projectacrn/acrn-hypervisor/doc/api/GVT-g_api.rst

 .. _sysfs_interface:

-AcrnGT sysfs interface
+AcrnGT Sysfs Interface
 ***********************

 This section contains APIs for the AcrnGT sysfs interface.
 Sources are found in the `ACRN kernel GitHub repo`_

-sysfs nodes
+Sysfs Nodes
 ===========

-In below examples all accesses to these interfaces are via bash command ``echo`` or ``cat``.
-This is a quick and easy way to get/control things.
-But when these operations fails, it is impossible to get respective error code by this way.
+In the following examples, all accesses to these interfaces are via bash command ``echo`` or ``cat``.
+This is a quick and easy way to get or control things.
+But when these operations fail, it is impossible to get respective error code by this way.

-When accessing sysfs entries, people should use library functions such as ``read()`` or ``write()``.
+When accessing sysfs entries, use library functions such as ``read()`` or ``write()`` instead.

 On **success**, the returned value of ``read()`` or ``write()`` indicates how many bytes have been transferred.
 On **error**, the returned value is ``-1``